DevopediaOrg/nodejs-basic/README.md

 To get a high-level overview of Node.js, read the [Node.js](https://devopedia.org/node-js) article on Devopedia.

 The rest of this document guides you through the project step by step.
 To try out code at a particular step, checkout the relevant branch.
 For example, to checkout code of `br0.1` branch, run command `git checkout br0.1`.
 Branch names are mentioned in section headers.
+With the command `git branch -v` you can list all branches.